relogamimano/Javions/README.md

 # Javions
 ## Live flight tracker (Flightradar24 from scratch)
-In order to facilitate air traffic control, airplanes—and other aircraft such as helicopters, balloons, etc.—continuously broadcast digital radio messages called "ADS-B messages" (for Automatic Dependent Surveillance—Broadcast).
-These messages communicate a lot of information about their sender, such as their identity, position, speed, direction of travel, etc.

-ADS-B messages are transmitted on the 1090 MHz frequency and can be received either by a specialized receiver or by a simple "software-defined radio" (SDR in English), connected to a computer running a program capable of decoding these messages.

-The goal of this year's project, called Javiones, is precisely to write a program capable of decoding ADS-B messages received by a software-defined radio, and to display the aircraft that have transmitted them on a map.
+Java program capable of decoding ADS-B messages received by a software-defined radio, and to display the aircraft that have transmitted them on a map.
 The figure below shows the graphical interface of the completed project.

 ![image](https://github.com/user-attachments/assets/154b3218-2260-4660-bfe4-4d74b85d124d)